Guide to loans for stagnant businesses

 How to compare your business loan options

-If you're unsure what business loan you should opt for, here's how you can compare the options you have:
+If you're unsure what loan you should opt for, here's how you can compare business loans:

 - Loan amount.
 You will have a general idea of how much your business needs to borrow, so make sure the lender offers this.
 Business lenders usually have minimum and maximum amounts available, and if you're taking out a secured loan, it will depend on how much your security is worth.